Guess Who poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Simon meets Percy Jones for the first time.
 Percy discovers Simon is white, creating immediate tension and disapproval.
 The weekend of trials begins., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: Simon appears to be winning Percy over during a heart-to-heart conversation.
+The analysis reveals that this crucial beat False victory: Simon appears to be winning Percy over during a heart-to-heart conversation.
 Percy seems to soften, and Simon feels hopeful about gaining approval.
 Stakes raise as wedding discussions intensify., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, All is lost: Simon, fed up with Percy's treatment, explodes and makes inappropriate racial jokes at the dinner table, deeply offending everyone.
 Theresa is devastated.
 The relationship appears to be over., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.